-The Small Animal Imaging Shared Resource (SAISR) is a state-of-the-art, small-animal imaging facility available to OSUCCC – James investigators and other academic and commercial institutions.
+The Small Animal Imaging Core (SAIC) is a state-of-the-art, small animal imaging facility available to OSUCCC – James investigators and other academic and commercial institutions.

-The SAISR houses high-resolution imaging equipment and offers assistance from professionals who are experts in operating each imaging modality, small animal handling, and analytical software support for quantitative image analysis.
+The SAIC houses high-resolution imaging equipment and offers assistance from professionals who are experts in operating each imaging modality, small animal handling and analytical software support for quantitative image analysis.

 - Interim animal housing for serial imaging studies